terintealexandrin18/p1ebike/README.md

   - Safari - No issues found.

 - Device Compatibility.
 The website has been tested on the following devices:
-  - Iphone 8 Plus - Encountered an issue with the form as its length exceeded the form border.
+  - IPhone 8 Plus - Encountered an issue with the form as its length exceeded the form border.
 To fix it had to adjust its size to 90% width.
-  - Iphone 13 Pro Max - No issues found.
+  - IPhone 13 Pro Max - No issues found.
   - Samsung Galaxy Tab A7 - No issues found.
   - Samsung Galaxy S10 Plus - No issues found.
   - Samsung Galaxy S22 Ultra 5G - No issues found.